rrmcmurry/FieldCommander/Readme.md

 3. Setup NetworkTables:

-   Confirm your NetworkTables server is running on the robot or Raspberry Pi.
+   Confirm your NetworkTables server is running on the robot.
+   Push your X and Y coordinates and Z Orientation to a NetworkTables Table named "Pose" Note that X is forward, Y is right positive, and Z is 0 forward, counterclockwise positive... (for reasons).
    Update the `NetworkTables.initialize()` line in the script with the correct IP or hostname:
-   NetworkTables.initialize(server='roborio-TEAM-frc.local')  # Replace TEAM with your team number
+   NetworkTables.initialize(server='roborio-9668-frc.local')  # Replace TEAM with your team number

 4. Run the application: